qormiman/xirja-backend/PROGRESS.md

 code gets touched again.
-Verified the same way as the navigation changes (re-cloned the live repo and diffed — confirms only this change, nothing else touched — plus the manual bracket-balance and styles-used-vs-defined checks; still no real JS/JSX parser available in this sandbox).
-NOT yet tested on Snack: check off a couple of items in Shopping mode, force-close the Snack preview (or just navigate away and back for a lighter test), and confirm the checkmarks are still there.
+Verified the same way as the navigation changes (re-cloned the live repo and diffed — confirms only this change, nothing else touched — plus the manual bracket-balance and styles-used-vs-defined checks; still no real JS/JSX parser available in this sandbox), AND confirmed working end to end by the user on Snack (25 Sept): checked items in Shopping mode, reloaded, checkmarks were still there.

 **A third real discrepancy, found via Snack's own dependency-check panel rather than by reading code**: `package.json` had been pinned to Expo SDK